 Steph Casey is a singer-songwriter who lives on the Kapiti Coast of New Zealand.
 Her sound is a mix of indie-folk and alt-country, and her debut album Whisper & Holler went straight to number four in the NZIM Album Charts.

-She has just released At a Bar Downtown, the first single from her second studio album The Seats in My Car (out 26 July, 2019) recorded at The Surgery, Wellington, by multi-award-winning engineer Lee Prebble (Trinity Roots, The Black Seeds, The Phoenix Foundation).
-Casey is backed by a stellar cast of New Zealand musicians including Caroline Easther (The Chills, The Verlaines, Beat Rhythm Fashion) on drums, Alan Galloway (Let’s Planet, Galloway) on electric guitars, Murray Costello (The Mockers, Sneaky Feelings) on bass, and Alan Norman (The Warritahs, Rag Poets) on accordion and Hammond organ.
+The single was followed by her second studio album The Seats in My Car (released 26 July, 2019).
+The album was recorded at The Surgery, Wellington, by multi-award-winning engineer Lee Prebble (Trinity Roots, The Black Seeds, The Phoenix Foundation).
+Casey is backed by a stellar cast of New Zealand musicians including Caroline Easther (The Chills, The Verlaines, Beat Rhythm Fashion) on drums, Alan Galloway (Let’s Planet, Galloway) on electric guitars, Murray Costello (The Mockers, The Wooden Box Band)) on bass, and Alan Norman (The Warritahs, Rag Poets) on accordion and Hammond organ.
 The album has already received a favourable review from respected NZ music writer Graham Reid and a five-star review from music.net.nz.